 The mere mention of a bat sends many people into a panic.
 Conservationists have been working for decades to dispel the terrifying myths about bats and to bring humans into a greater appreciation of these flying mammals.
 Bats work wonders for an ecosystem keeping pest insects in check and producing fertilizer in the form of guano.
-Still, despite the best public relations campaigns, many shy away from the medicine of bat.
+Still, despite the best public relations campaigns, many shy away from bat symbolism.

 Coming to Terms with Bat Symbolism